saoudh/Software-Analysis-with-Deep-Learning/README.md

 The three Neuronal Networks are run with different parameters for evaluation purpose.
 The parameters tried are layer size, number of neurons in every layer, dropout ratio, learning rate and the size of the ngram and CBOW.
 Increasing number of LSTM-Layer and dropout didn’t have a significant impact on the performance, but to generally avoid overfitting dropout, they are still used in the final experiment.
 Both Networks, DNN and RNN use two hidden layers and dropout.
 ### 3.2 Performance
 The RNN next token prediction has an accuracy of over 60 % and the DNN hole size prediction has an average accuracy of 50 %.
-The overall accuracy is up to 20%.
+The overall accuracy is about 25%.
 The training is run only over one epoch due to high usage of processor resources.
 More epochs could lead to higher performance
 ## 4 Possible further improvements
 Methods which could further improve the performance is the additional usage of ngram probability estimation and to take the joint prediction of it and RNN, like adapted in the recommended paper for this course.
 A bad performance for ngram estimation would have bad impact on the total performance.
 The same is true for using CBOW probability estimation additionally to the Feed Forward Neural Network prediction of the hole size.
 Word Embeddings could also lead to a performance increase.